front-end-intermediate/session-12-react-pirates/readme.md

   }
 ```

 Again, note the error.
 React only allows you to put state into a field if you have the intention of editing it.
+We will use `onChange`.

 Listen for a change on one input.